aleksip/finna-ui-components/source/components/organisms/navigation/finna-tabs-nav/finna-tabs-nav.md

 ---
-title: Nav tabs
+title: Tabs nav
 state: inreview
 ---

 ### Description

-A tabbed navigation bar that supports an optional tab-specific tooltip button.
+Tabbed navigation bar that will also show the active tab's children.

 ### Properties